How long do you keep the digital files in your archives? How do you archive them?

 10x10 basic thick-page flush mounted album (65 images)

 Digital files on usb-drive 6 months after wedding

 An additional hour of wedding day coverage is $250/hour.

 A little more about rights and usage

-If you wish to purchase the copyright release photos from a non-wedding related portrait session (such as individual or family session), it’s $1000 + tax for the high-resolution digital files.
+If you wish to purchase the copyright release photos from a non-wedding related portrait session (such as individual or family session), it’s $500 + tax for the files.

 Describe any special techniques and retouching you offer with the album: